temee0/Interactive-Excel-Sales-Dashboard/README.md

 These are the sales in the top 10 states, with New York, Los Angeles, and Seattle leading the list.
 The business is performing best in these top 10 states.

 ## Conclusion
-The current year's financial performance indicates a healthy upward trajectory, with sales increasing by 20.36% to $733,215 and profit rising by 14.24% to $93,439.

-The Furniture category grew moderately by 8.3%, with Bookcases and Chairs performing well, while Tables lagged.
-Office Supplies saw a 33.8% increase, led by Appliances and Binders, though Envelopes and Fasteners declined.
-The Technology category grew by 20%, except for Machines, which declined significantly.

-The Consumer segment grew by 12.2%, with Appliances excelling but Machines falling drastically.
-The Corporate segment saw a 16.3% increase, with strong performances in Binders, Appliances, and Accessories, while Copiers and Tables declined.
-The Home Office segment had the highest growth at 60.9%.

-Top-performing states in these categories included Newark, Seattle, and Philadelphia, with Newark showing a 643.7% increase in the Technology category.
-Conversely, San Diego consistently underperformed across various categories, with significant declines in multiple segments.

 In summary, the overall growth in sales and profit reflects effective strategies and strong market positioning.
 Categories like Office Supplies and segments such as Home Office are driving substantial growth.
 However, certain subcategories and states need attention due to declining performance, particularly Machines in the Consumer segment and overall sales in San Diego.
 Enhancing performance in lagging subcategories and underperforming states presents opportunities for targeted improvement.
 By investing in high-performing areas and addressing declines in others, the company can sustain its growth momentum and enhance overall profitability.

 ## Recommendations